• Skip to primary navigation

 Another wonderful thing about these is that you can freeze them!

-You can make various flavors using frozen berries (think raspberries, strawberries, blueberries) for the jam, or you can use dried apricots for an apricot variety.
+You can make various flavors using frozen berries (think raspberries, strawberries, blueberries) for the jam or try dried apricots for an apricot variety.

 I love serving these cookies with fresh almond, cashew or oat milk.